 “I have just seen the most unsightly scene on the left side of the house.”

-She liked pausing to let each sentence sink in whenever she was telling a story.
+She liked pausing for dramatic effect whenever she was telling a story.

 “This frog was lying dead on his back with his tummy open and what looks like a burst lung.”

 Our appetite for mommy’s delicious pancakes was gone just like that.

 I bought the outfit in subject one Saturday afternoon from a woman in a second hand market.
 It was one of those days when I did not plan to buy anything in particular.
 I had been in the house for long and I decided to go out for a stroll when I stumbled upon a woman selling clothes at Ksh 50(half a dollar).
 They were that cheap because they were rejectees: you know those outfits that remain after people have picked out the best or decent ones.

 I uninterestedly ran my eyes through the clothes and I was almost leaving when this black and white one piece, sort of jumpsuit caught my attention.
 I love monochrome, so naturally, I picked it up and tried it on.
 The saleswoman told me it looks good and as much I don’t trust the opinion of sales people, I trusted hers because I felt good in it.
 It was unique, edgy and just so me.
 I paid the Ksh 50 and happily walked home with my ‘sort of jumpsuit’.